leblancfg/leblancfg.github.io/content/unix_neighbour.md

 ## Example
 Let's take a look at an example of a fictitious tool called `do_x`.
-In this example, we define an argparse argument parser that allows the user to specify an input file or to use standard input by default.
+In this example, we define a click argument parser that allows the user to specify an input file or to use standard input by default.
 We also provide an option to output the results in JSON format.
 After processing the input data, we output the results either as a string or as a JSON object, depending on the user's choice.

 ### Starter code

+Here we already assume that we are using the `click` cli library.
+If you're not familiar with it, you can [check out the documentation](https://click.palletsprojects.com).
+In order to install it, you'll need to `pip install click`.

 Let's start off with an example of what I might have: